wldndgithub/Assignment_1/index.md

 - Learning style test: Visual Learner
 - Creativity test:
 ![creativity](https://raw.githubusercontent.com/wldndgithub/Assignment_1/master/creativity.PNG)
-I'm a "defender" in a workplace, meaning I seek frictionless relationships, supporting and helping others in order to get the work done.
+I'm a "defender" in a workplace, which means that I seek frictionless relationships by supporting and helping others in order to get the work done.
+A true team player.
 Learning best visually, I benefit greatly with images, graphs, etc as I may somtimes lack the creativity to see things beyond the surface.
-I would probably work well with anyone that becomes my team as I excell in human connections and great work ethics.
+I would probably work well with anyone that becomes my team as I excell in human connections and have great work ethics.

 ### Project Idea